 Can you provide part of a meal one time, or once a month?
-The Mill Street Center is a 55-bed facility in San Rafael under the auspices of Homeward Bound of Marin and is Marin County’s only night-to-night emergency shelter for homeless individuals.
-It serves both men and women in separate dormitory-style rooms.
-MLC is part of a network of volunteers from several dozen churches and community groups, which provides a home-cooked dinner nightly.
+MLC is part of a network of volunteers who provide dinner once a month to the residents.
 To volunteer, sign-up on the bulletin board in the narthex.
 Your food donation should be dropped off in the Parish Hall kitchen by 12 noon on the third Thursday of the month.
-Drivers are also needed to deliver food to the Mill Street Center on this day.
+Volunteers are also needed to help prepare & serve the meal on this day.

 MARIN ORGANIZING COMMITTEE (MOC)